EESSI/docs/docs/test-suite/writing-portable-tests.md

 },
 ```

 In practice, one will rarely hard-code this `valid_systems` string.
-Instead, we have a hook [filter_valid_systems_by_device_type](TODO API REF).
+Instead, we have a [hook](https://github.com/EESSI/test-suite/blob/main/eessi/testsuite/hooks.py) `filter_valid_systems_by_device_type`.
 It does the above, and a bit more: it also checks if the module that the test is generated for is CUDA-enabled (in case of a test for `NVIDIA` GPUs), and _only then_ will it generate a GPU-based test.
 Calling this hook is mandatory for all tests (even if just to declare they need a CPU to run).

 Another aspect is that not all ReFrame partitions may be able to run tests of all of the standard `SCALES`.
 Each ReFrame partition must add the subset of `SCALES` it supports to its list of features.
 A test case can declare it needs a certain scale.
 For example, a test case using the `16_nodes` scale needs a partition with at least 16 nodes.
-The [filter_supported_scales](TODO API REF) hook then filters out all partitions that do not support running jobs on 16 nodes.
+The `filter_supported_scales` [hook](https://github.com/EESSI/test-suite/blob/main/eessi/testsuite/hooks.py) then filters out all partitions that do not support running jobs on 16 nodes.
 Calling this hook is also mandatory for all tests.

-There may be other hooks that facilitate valid system selection for your tests, but please check the [API documentation](TODO: INSERT REFERENCE TO API DOCS) for a full list.
+There may be other hooks that facilitate valid system selection for your tests, but please check the [code](https://github.com/EESSI/test-suite/blob/main/eessi/testsuite/hooks.py) for a full list.

 #### Requesting sufficient memory (mandatory)